ZigzagAwaka/PremiumScraps/zigzag.premiumscraps/README.md

 ### Fake airhorn
 - Can be used to make loud annoying sounds, just like a real airhorn would.
-- Sometimes it will trigger a custom *bad* effect, are you sure that this is the real one?
+- Sometimes it will trigger a custom *bad effect*, are you sure that this is the real one?

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/PremiumScraps/main/Images/premiumscraps-airhorn.PNG)